julizy/GA_project_4/README.md

 ### Cost-Benefit Analysis
 - **Targeted intervention**: With 323 subzones in Singapore, assume the cost of intervention in each subzone would be 10,000 SGD.
 By predicting the number of dengue cases at the subzone level, it becomes possible to identify the top 10 subzones that are at the highest risk of dengue transmission for every week.
 Targeting these subzones with intervention measures can prevent the majority of dengue cases and reduce the overall cost of intervention to 100,000 SGD (10 subzones x 10,000 SGD per subzone), instead of 3,230,000 SGD (323 subzones x 10,000 SGD per subzone) if intervention measures were applied uniformly.

-- **Resource allocation**: Each subzone of Singapore has an average population of 15,900 (5 Million/315 residential subzones), and sometimes it can have limited medical personnel and supplies to combat dengue (e.g. during COVID period).
+- **Resource allocation**: Each subzone in Singapore has an average population of 15,900 (calculated by dividing 5 million by 315 residential subzones), and limited medical personnel and supplies can be a challenge in combating dengue, particularly during periods of strain on healthcare resources, such as the COVID-19 pandemic.
 By predicting the number of dengue cases at the subzone level, it becomes possible to allocate resources efficiently.
 If a particular subzone is predicted to have a high number of dengue cases, resources such as medical personnel, mosquito control measures, and other supplies can be allocated to that subzone.
-For example, if a subzone is predicted to have 50 cases, it may require 10 medical personnel to treat patients, 15 mosquito control workers to eliminate breeding sites, and additional supplies such as mosquito nets and repellent.
-However, if another subzone is predicted to have only 5 cases, it may require much fewer resources to combat the disease.
+For instance, if a subzone is predicted to have 50 cases, it may require 10 medical personnel to treat patients, 15 mosquito control workers to eliminate breeding sites, and additional supplies such as mosquito nets and repellent.
+In contrast, if another subzone is predicted to have only 5 cases, it may require significantly fewer resources to combat the disease.

 [Return to top](#Table-of-Contents)